 Doctor of Education (Ed.D.)
-Major in Developmental Education (Learning Support Concentration)
+Major in Postsecondary Student Success in Learning, Literacy, and Mathematics (Learning Support Concentration)

 Program Overview

-The Department of Curriculum and Instruction in the College of Education at Texas State offers a Ed.D. in developmental education (DE) that produces highly-qualified program leaders and practitioners in DE programs.
+The Department of Curriculum and Instruction in the College of Education at Texas State offers a Ed.D. in Postsecondary Student Success in Learning, Literacy, and Mathematics that produces highly-qualified program leaders and practitioners in postsecondary student success programs.
 The Ed.D. is designed to fill the urgent need for advanced research in an emerging field that serves those who are underprepared for postsecondary education.

 Mission Statement

-The doctoral program in Developmental Education within the Department of Curriculum and Instruction prepares future scholars, researchers, leaders, administrators, instructors, and practitioners in the field of developmental education.
-Both rigorous and supportive, the program aims to advance theory, research, and practice in multiple areas of developmental education — including developmental literacy, learning support, and developmental mathematics — by actively engaging students in teaching, scholarship, and professional service.
+The doctoral program in Postsecondary Student Success in Learning, Literacy, and Mathematics within the Department of Curriculum and Instruction prepares future scholars, researchers, leaders, administrators, instructors, and practitioners in the field of postsecondary student success.
+Both rigorous and supportive, the program aims to advance theory, research, and practice in multiple areas of postsecondary student success — including learning, literacy, and mathematics — by actively engaging students in teaching, scholarship, and professional service.
 As a multidisciplinary program, the faculty, staff, and students work collaboratively across various academic disciplines, diverse communities, and geographic boundaries.

 Educational Goal